yanndegat/terraform-provider-ovh/website/docs/r/clouddb_enterprise_cluster_security_group_rule.markdown

 ---
 layout: "ovh"
-page_title: "OVH: ovh_enterprise_cloud_db_security_group_rule"
+page_title: "OVH: ovh_clouddb_enterprise_cluster_security_group_rule"
-sidebar_current: "docs-ovh-resource-enterprise-cloud-db-security-group-rule"
+sidebar_current: "docs-ovh-resource-clouddb-enterprise-cluster-security-group-rule"
 description: |-
   Add a new rule in a Security Group for an Enterprise Cloud DB.
 ---